apacheignite/documentation/basic-concepts/clients-vs-servers.md

 [block:api-header]
 {
   "type": "basic",
-  "title": "Forcing Server Mode On Client Nodes"
+  "title": "Forcing Server Mode on Client Nodes"
 }
 [/block]
-Client nodes will require alive server nodes in topology to start.
+Client nodes require live server nodes in the topology to start.

-If it is a requirement to be able to start client node disregarding of server node presence you can force server mode discovery on client nodes this way:
+However, to start a client node without a running server node,  you can force server mode discovery on client nodes this way:
 [block:code]
 {
   "codes": [